Below, we answer some of the most common questions about Dressember. Don't see your question answered below? We'd love

 + How does Dressember raise money, and where does the money go?

 Dressember participants help spread awareness about a world issue by committing to the challenge of wearing dresses all month.
 All month, those who participate spread the word about what they're doing and why, compelling many others in their lives to contribute to the cause by making a monetary contribution.
-Dressember is giving 80% of proceeds to International Justice Mission, A21, and McMahon Ryan in its 2017 camaign.
-20% is retained for administrative, technological, and marketing expenses (almost 5% immediately goes toward credit card processing fees!).
-This is standard for 501c3 nonprofit organizations, and we are proud of our relatively low retention percentage.
+Dressember is giving grants to International Justice Mission, A21, and McMahon Ryan in its 2017 camaign.
 Learn more about our impact here.

 + Do skirts count?